ahawkins/hawkins.io/blog/_posts/advanced_caching/2012-07-11-advanced_caching_part_7-tips_and_tricks.md

 use JavaScript for this!
 Cookies are sent with every request to JS which may allow attackers to exploit your site.

+Here's an abstract implemenation of the controller action

 ```ruby
 # controller
 def tokens
   authenticate! # do what you need to here
 end
 ```

+Now the view:

 ```ruby
 # tokens.json.erb